jagans94/top-secret-lmao/INFO.md

 - The child messages (as well as other non-singular fields) cannot be assigned directly.
 They can be assigned, by setting any of the attributes of the child message or by calling `SetInParent()` method on the said child message.
 - The wrapper, i.e. the `Message` class and its sub-classes, abstract around the protocol buffer

+### Request vs Response:

+Shouldn't be able to set values to response attributes; therefore initialisation support can be removed.